marrink-lab/martini-workshop/README.md

 > [!TIP]
 > If one of the simulations takes too long, you can download a worked example for each tutorial [here](https://github.com/marrink-lab/martini-workshop/...).

-These tutorials were written originally for the *"Workshop: Simulations and Visualization of a Minimal Bacterial Cell"* in Champaign-Urbana by *Jan Stevens, Marieke Westendorp, Mert Bozoflu, Bart Bruininks, Siewert-Jan Marrink*.
+These tutorials were written originally for the *"Workshop: Simulations and Visualization of a Minimal Bacterial Cell"* in Champaign-Urbana by *Jan Stevens, Marieke Westendorp, Mert Bozoflu, Bart Bruininks and Siewert-Jan Marrink*.
 Parts of this workshop were based on the [*2021 Martini online workshop*](http://cgmartini.nl/index.php/2021-martini-online-workshop).